CollinKa/gitlab-cms/_episodes/02-compiling.md

 ---
 Now that you know how to get a CMSSW environment, it is time to do something useful with it.

+## Compiling code within the repository

+For your analysis to be compiled with CMSSW, it needs to reside in the workarea's `src` directory, and in there follow the directory structure of two subdirectories (e.g. `AnalysisCode/MyAnalysis`) within which there can be `src`, `interface`, `plugin` and further directories.
+Your analysis code under version control will usually not contain the CMSSW workarea, but either contain the analysis code at the lowest level or maybe collected in one directory to disentangle it from your configuration files such as the `.gitlab-ci.yml` file.

 ## Adding CMSSW packages